manrajstudios-spec/chatbot_with_rag/README.md

 # Multi Agent Chat Bot

-Yuzu is a personal AI companion built from scratch.
+It is a personal AI companion built from scratch.
 She talks like a real friend, remembers things over time, can read documents, search the web, and respond using her own voice.
 Every core component — the retrieval system, the graph search, the chunker — is custom-built with no off-the-shelf RAG frameworks.

 ---